torpeyl/torpeyl.github.io/notes.md

 + Improve background by adding either an animation or geometric shapes that do something fancy
 + Modify the overall design to make use of multiple html files
++ Ensure the site works on all screens